MicrosoftDocs/win32/desktop-src/DirectShow/using-the-sample-grabber.md

 ---
-Description: 'The Sample Grabber filter is a transform filter that can be used to grab media samples from a stream as they pass through the filter graph.' ms.assetid: 'ec0e367e-9ef9-4de6-9132-b462c233bc98'
+Description: The Sample Grabber filter is a transform filter that can be used to grab media samples from a stream as they pass through the filter graph. ms.assetid: ec0e367e-9ef9-4de6-9132-b462c233bc98
-title: Using the Sample Grabber
+title: Using the Sample Grabber ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Sample Grabber